AlexMilenkov1/WEB-PROJECTS/README.md

-index.html: The main HTML file containing the structure of the app. styles.css: The CSS file for styling the app. script.js: The JavaScript file for handling the functionality of the app. images/: Contains images used in the app (icons and buttons).
+index.html: The main HTML file containing the structure of the app. styles.css: The CSS file for styling the app. script.js: The JavaScript file for handling the functionality of the app.
 How It Works
 HTML: Defines the structure of the task manager with a task input, add button, task list, and clear all tasks button.
 CSS: Styles the task manager for a clean and user-friendly appearance.
 It includes styles for the task list, buttons, and overall layout.